Published on October 28, 2025

 • Keep smoke away from babies.
 If you or other family members or friends smoke, do so outside of the house.
 Leave clothes you wear while smoking in the garage, then wash your hands, arms and face before holding the baby.
 The baby can breathe in these chemicals if you don’t take these precautions.

-• There is some evidence that pacifier use can reduce the risk of SIDS.
+• Some evidence indicates pacifier use can reduce the risk of SIDS.

 • Avoid overheating.